Adviser to Pakistan PM backs resumption of trade ties with India

 India has said that it desires normal neighbourly relations with Pakistan in an environment free of terror, hostility, and violence.
 India has said the onus is on Pakistan to create an environment free of terror and hostility.

-India has also told Pakistan that “talks and terror” cannot go together and has asked Islamabad to take demonstrable steps against terror groups responsible for launching various attacks on India.–(PTI)
+India has also told Pakistan that talks and terror cannot go together and has asked Islamabad to take demonstrable steps against militant groups responsible for launching various attacks on India.
+PTI